 Smooth Artist Interviews

-How did this new single, Slow Pacific, and overall concept for it come about, and what are your ultimate goals with it?
+How did this new single, FLOW, and overall concept for it come about, and what are your ultimate goals with it?

 I thought what I’d recorded sounded pretty good with some nice saxophone, but didn’t think that much about it for a while.
 It took me a few years actually, until about 2019, I think, when I happened to listen to the recording again to realize that I had something I really liked and wanted to ﬁnalize.
 You sometimes don’t recognize how well you did something at ﬁrst, but then years later go, “Oh, that was actually pretty good!” - So now, we have Flow!

 How would you describe what inspires you to do what you do?